vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```

 Why is this bad?
-The problem now is that every change in the EmailTextField will affect the PasswordTextField.
+The problem now is that every change in the `EmailTextField` will affect the `PasswordTextField`.
 This approach also gets incrementally worse.
 Why?
-What if we created a textField for the name input (NameTextField) and used the PasswordTextField as the superclass?
-Now the NameTextField is affected by the changes in PasswordTextField which is affected by the changes in the EmailTextField.
+What if we created a text field for the name input (`NameTextField`) and used the `PasswordTextField` as the superclass?
+Now the `NameTextField` is affected by the changes in `PasswordTextField` which is affected by the changes in the `EmailTextField`.
 This leads to no clear separation and is considered bad practice.

 ### Write them from scratch
 If you wrote all the classes from scratch you will achieve clear separation between the classes and they will not depend on each other.
 So why is this bad?
 The reason is that we now have a lot of unnecessary code duplication.
 We know that all of these classes have similar setup, so there must be a better way.

-### Use custom configuration for each textField
+### Use custom configuration for each text field
-This is the best approach, we can create a dynamic configuration that will set up each of these textFields differently when we create an instance of them, but they will still use the same class.
-I use this in the Messenger clone application and this is common in production code.
+This is the best approach.
+We can create a dynamic configuration that will set up each of these text fields differently when we create an instance of them, but they will still use the same class.
+I use this in the [MessengerClone](https://github.com/vebbis321/MessengerClone) application and this is common in production code.

 ## SwiftUI preview

-It would seem foolish in this case to build the project in the simulator for each little change that we would make in our class, so let's configure the SwiftUI preview to work with our UIKit code.
+It would seem foolish in this case to build the project in the simulator for each little change that we would make in our class, so let's configure the `SwiftUI` preview to work with our `UIKit` code.

-Since we want to view multiple instances of the same textField, a preview for a UIViewController that displays all our textFields would improve our workflow.
+Since we want to view multiple instances of the same text field, a preview for a `UIViewController` that displays all our text fields would improve our workflow.

 ```swift
 import SwiftUI